Local Average and Marginal Treatment Effects with a Misclassified Treatment

 The remainder of the paper is organized as follows.
 Section \ref{anaF} introduces the model and discusses the assumptions.
-Section \ref{Ident} presents the main identification results, Section \ref{falserates} discusses how information about the false positive/negative misclassification rates can be helpful for our identification approach.
-Section \ref{EmpRel} illustrates the empirical relevance of the MTE bounds, Section \ref{ext:discrete} presents some extensions, Section \ref{App} provides a real world empirical example, and Section \ref{conclusion} concludes.
-Proofs of the main results are relegated to the appendix.
+Section \ref{Ident} presents the main nonparametric identification results, Section \ref{falserates} discusses some parametric identification approaches.
+Section \ref{ext:discrete} presents some extensions, Section \ref{App} provides a real world empirical example, and Section \ref{conclusion} concludes.
+Proofs of the main results are relegated to the Appendix.